WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The requests to create these transactions MUST include Cookie headers for any applicable session cookies.

-To initiate a signalling byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "signalling".
-This request MUST NOT include any other URI parameters.

-To open a forward media byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "fwd-media".
-It MUST include a RIPP-Media header field in the request headers.
-Similarly, to open a reverse media byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "rev-media".
+To open a forward media byway, the client MUST initiate a POST request to the /media-forward endpoint on the call URI, and MUST include a RIPP-Media header field in the request headers.
+Similarly, to open a reverse media byway, the client MUST initiate a POST request to the /media-reverse endpoint of the call URI.
 It MUST NOT includea a RIPP-Media header field in the request headers.
 The server MUST include the RIPP-Media header in the response headers.
 The RIPP-Media header contains the properties for the byway - the sequence number base, the timestamp base, and the name of the codec.

-RIPP supports multiple channels, meant for SIPREC use cases.
+RIPP supports multiple audio channels, meant for SIPREC use cases.
 Each channel MUST be on a separate byway.
 When multi-channel audio is being used, the client MUST include the multi-channel parameter and MUST include the channel number, starting at 1.